maveniverse/mima/README.md

 This is an experiment of creating "MIni MAven" reusable library to use Maven Resolver wherever you are.

+MIMA makes you be able to:
+* effortlessly reuse Maven Resolver inside and outside of Maven
+* if outside Maven, it prepares you the environment obeying Maven user configuration (if asked for)
+* supports all the latest Resolver features

 ## What is this about?

 Reusing Maven Resolver is hard, especially if you need same thing to work in a library that may be used